Byland Abbey: Description

 To the south of the church was the cloister, 145 feet (44m) square and laid out in the early 1160s.
 It was surrounded by three ranges containing the monks' domestic buildings.
 The east range adjoined the south transept of the church, and has mostly been reduced to low walls.
 The first room south of the transept was the library and sacristy.
 The next room was the chapter house, which was vaulted over four central columns and projected beyond the body of the range.
 The surviving stone lectern base from the chapter house is the only example of its kind in Britain.
 The next room was the parlour, and then there was a passage to the ground floor of the reredorter.
 South again was the day stair, and finally there was the day room, where the monks worked, which opened onto a yard to the east.
 Over the whole range was the dormitory, which has vanished.
 The south range housed the warming room and the kitchen.
 Between them stood the refectory, aligned north-south in the Cistercian manner, of which some high walls and a window survive.
 It was raised over a vaulted undercroft.
 The west range was the longest, and housed the lay brothers.
 They were segregated from the choir monks by a 'lane', and had their own dormitory, refectory and reredorter.
 Unusually, they also had their own cloister, tucked behind the kitchen.
-This range was the first to be built, possibly in the 1150s, so that it could house the lay brothers who would then assist with constructing the rest before the monks moved in in 1177.
+This range was the first to be built, possibly in the 1150s, so that it could house the lay brothers who would then assist with constructing the rest before the monks moved in during 1177.

 To the east of the main claustral buildings stood the infirmary, the reredorter and the abbot's house.
 These parts were greatly altered throughout the abbey's working life.
 In the 13th century a new detached abbot's house was built to the south of the infirmary, and the reredorter was replaced as the drainage was found wanting.
 Then, in the late 14th century, the infirmary was demolished and replaced by a series of apartments, reflecting the decline in communal living.
 Rievaulx similarly lost its infirmary in the later middle ages.
 Further apartments were formed out of the old day room, and possibly the dormitory.